YiZhang025/YiZhang025.github.io/_pages/about.md

 **Bio:** Before joining TU Delft, I completed a joint bachelor's degree in maths from the University of Manchester and Tianjin University, and master's degree in mathematical sciences from University of Oxford, supervised by [Prof. Yuji Nakatsukasa](https://people.maths.ox.ac.uk/nakatsukasa/).
 After my graduation, I worked as a researcher at [Translational Neuroscience and Dementia Research Group](https://www.psych.ox.ac.uk/research/dementia-research-group) and [Chronosig](https://www.chronosig.org/), both at University of Oxford, funded by GSK and NIHR respectively.

-Apart from academic life, I've been serving as a clarinet player since 2005.
+Apart from academic life, I've been serving as a clarinet player since 2005: Mozart, Brahms, and some Debussy.